Ben-Yan-Bin/CarND-Path-Planning-Project/README.md

 ## Create Vehicle object

-The Vehicle object is initiated:
+The Vehicle (defined in vehicle.cpp and vehicle.h) object is initiated:
 ```c++
 Vehicle my_car = Vehicle();
 ```